Lauren Sanchez's State Dinner Dress Sparks Hot White House Fashion Debate - ExBulletin

 The talk of sewing is not limited to Washington women.
 Then-President Obama sparked a fierce debate over fashion victims in 2014 when he donned a beige suit during a press conference.

-Then-Rep. R-N.Y.
-Pete King said at the time that the lawsuit showed a “lack of seriousness” on the part of the commander in chief.
+Then-Rep. Pete King (RN.Y.)said at the timethat the pursuit showed a lack of seriousness on the part of the commander in chief.

-The White House defended Obama's jacket in a statement released the day after the viral moment, saying it “wholeheartedly supported the decision he made” to “wear his summer suit.”
+The White House defended Obama's jacket in a statement released a day after the viral moment, saying it strongly supported the decision he made to wear his summer suit.

-Like Obama's beige suit drama, Givhan said, the raised eyebrows at Sánchez's style “say a lot more about Washington than it does about her.”
+Like the drama of Obama's beige suit, Givhan said, the raised eyebrows at Snchez's style say a lot more about Washington than it does about her.

 Senator John Fetterman (D-Pennsylvania) also found himself at the center of a fashion frenzy.